 “You look down and you are above the clouds,” he told Fox News on Tuesday.
 “I keep saying it was the closest thing to getting to heaven, and then the sun comes out and you can see everything.”

 The trip to Africa was part of a campaign by the Bob Woodruff and Steven & Alexandra Cohen foundations called #Give2Veterans.

 For the journey, Storey was joined by Jake Rath, 25, of the Steven & Alexandra Cohen Foundation, who documented the entire trip with a DSLR camera and 360-degree photo.

+“The photos don’t do it justice,” he said, adding that seeing the night sky with only miles and miles of stars was breathtaking.
+“To see the mountain in the starlight, thousands of stars, that was an amazing sight to see,” he added.
+“I was amazed by Africa.”
+Storey, who joined the Marines in 2007, lost his right leg below the knee after stepping on an IED while deployed to Afghanistan in 2010.
+Part of his physical and mental recovery after the injury included training at Paralympic camps and hiking.
 In 2013, he became the first African-American and first amputee to reach the summit of Antarctica’s Mount Vinson.
 “I didn’t know how my body was going to respond [in Africa],” Storey said.
 “My leg did well all the way up – it did a lot better than I expected.”

 Both men said they had to pace themselves while on the climb, not trying to rush and give their bodies time to acclimate.
 Trekking through the different terrains – from jungle to savannas and finally glacier-covered stone peaks – made for a more interesting climb.